neeckeloo/Wizard/README.md

 Sample configuration
 --------------------

-Add this code in a `./vendors/neeckeloo/wizard/config/wizard.global.php` file into your `./config/autoload` directory.
+Add this code in a `wizard.global.php` file into your `./config/autoload` directory.

     ```php
     <?php